Everything You Need to Know about Net Promoter Score (NPS)

 Ever since Frederick F. Reichheld identified ‘Net Promoter Score (NPS)’ as the ‘one number you need to grow’, it has become one of the most prominent customer loyalty metrics in business.
 The NPS asks important questions that every business leader should know: how satisfied are your customers, and how likely are they to recommend your business or service to someone they know?
-In this article, we’ll explore the ins-and-outs of NPS, answering all of your questions about what NPS is, how to calculate NPS, and how to take advantage of its power.
+In this article, we’ll explore the ins and outs of NPS, answering all of your questions about what NPS is, how to calculate NPS, and how to take advantage of its power.

 The NPS is used to measure customer satisfaction.
-A tangible snapshot of how well a company is meeting consumer expectations, it provides helpful insights into how an enterprise can serve their customers better, or, alternatively, maintain high levels of customer satisfaction.
+A tangible snapshot of how well a company is meeting consumer expectations, it provides helpful insights into how an enterprise can serve its customers better, or, alternatively, maintain high levels of customer satisfaction.

 Here’s how it works.
 Customers are asked this question: “On a scale of 0–10, how likely are you to recommend [brand] to a colleague or friend?”
-Then, based on their responses to this question, customers are classified into one of three categories: detractors, passives or promoters.
+Then, based on their responses to this question, customers are classified into one of three categories: detractors, passives, or promoters.

 ‘Promoters’ are loyal customers who will not only consistently buy from a brand, but who will also urge their friends and family to do the same.
-‘Passives’ are customers who are relatively satisfied with the service they’ve received, but who may patronise another company if given the opportunity.
+‘Passives’ are customers who are relatively satisfied with the service they’ve received, but who may patronize another company if given the opportunity.
 Finally, ‘detractors’ are customers who are actively unhappy with the service they’ve purchased, and who may tarnish the brand’s reputation through negative word-of-mouth.

 The actual NPS score is calculated by taking the percentage of customers who are promoters, and subtracting the percentage of customers who are detractors, like so: